sdk-news/objc-diff/README.md

-      --args <args>      Compiler arguments for both API versions --oldargs <args>   Compiler arguments for the old API version --newargs <args>   Compiler arguments for the new API version --version          Show the version and exit
+      --args <args>      Compiler arguments for both API versions --oldargs <args>   Compiler arguments for the old API version --newargs <args>   Compiler arguments for the new API version --skip-error       Skip any parser error from clang and try to generate report --version          Show the version and exit

 See the [man page](OCDiff/objc-diff.pod) for expanded usage information.

+## Author

+- landonf (Original Author)
+- DreamPiggy